igloo-project/igloo-doc/source/usage/howtos/scss.md

 You can use `ScssMain` java main program with `exec-maven-plugin` to generate the expected files.

+* Add `plugin` markup to your webapp `pom.xml`.
-Here is an example.
-You need to customize scopes and target Scss files.
+Here is an example, you need to customize scopes and target Scss files.

 ```xml
 <plugin>